vaakash/aakash-web/docs/announcer/pro/animation.md

 * Animation start for the buttons only after the announcement is displayed.

-* Animations work in all browsers.
+* Animations will work in all modern browsers.

-* Animations work in mobile devices also.
+* Animations work in mobile devices too.

 ## Setting animation/transition effects for "on show" and "on close" of announcement